Atinos31/Blog-it/README.md

 - Full stack whattsapp group who are happily available to help fix an issue.
 - A final thank to my mentor gbenga_mentor who has advised and guided me through this Milestone 3 project.

+## Summary- i had wished to implement several features for this site to make full functional and usefull for the community,
+- But with limited time and also not enough knowledge of how to achieve what i wanted.
+For now i hope this is enough as i continue to improve on my skills and update this project in the future.